- Imaging Studies

 Theme 4: Maternal pregnancy and neonatal complications

 Last decade the perinatal mortality and morbidity is significantly increased in the largest urban cities in the Netherlands, in particular in Rotterdam.
 Evidence is increasing that nutrition and lifestyle factors, in the preconception period of both parents-to-be and in early pregnancy, herewith play a significant role.
-Therefore, we are conducting the Predict Study among normal and high risk couples in which lifestyle and environmental exposures are collected by questionnaires and biomarkers are measured in stored blood.
+Therefore, we are conducting the Rotterdam Periconception cohort ( Predict Study) among normal and high risk couples in which lifestyle and environmental exposures are collected by questionnaires and biomarkers are measured in stored blood.
 Outcome parameters are: miscarriage, embryonic and fetal growth (in first second and third trimester of pregnancy), placental related pregnancy complications and birth weight.
 Interventions on lifestyle factors of the couple (nutrition, smoking, alcohol, weight reduction) using sophisticated tools will be initiated as well.
 The effects of preconceptional interventions on pregnancy course and outcome will be evaluated.

 General aim: To identify periconception lifestyle factors, paternal and maternal health conditions and epigenetic mechanisms on maternal pregnancy and neonatal complications.